sashirestela/simple-openai/README.md

 - `fileService` (upload files)

 ### Anyscale
 [Anyscale](https://www.anyscale.com/endpoints) is suported by Simple-OpenAI.
-We can use the class `SimpleOpenAIAnyscale`, which extends the class `BaseSimpleOpenAI`, to start using this provider.
+We can use the class `SimpleOpenAIAnyscale` to start using this provider.
 ```java
 var openai = SimpleOpenAIAnyscale.builder()
     .apiKey(System.getenv("ANYSCALE_API_KEY"))